seqan/flexbar/README.md

 ## Flexbar – flexible barcode and adapter removal

 The program Flexbar preprocesses high-throughput sequencing data efficiently.
 It demultiplexes barcoded runs and removes adapter sequences.
 Moreover, trimming and filtering features are provided.
 Flexbar increases read mapping rates and improves genome as well as transcriptome assemblies.
-It supports next-generation sequencing data in fasta and fastq format, e.g. from Roche 454 and the Illumina platform.
+Unique molecular identifiers can also be extracted.
+Flexbar supports sequencing data in fasta and fastq format, e.g. from the Illumina platform.

 Refer to the [manual](https://github.com/seqan/flexbar/wiki) or contact [jtroehr](https://github.com/jtroehr) for support with this application.